Skewness & Kurtosis Calculator

 Introduction: Shape of a Distribution

-This calculator takes a sample of numeric data, computes the sample skewness and sample kurtosis, and helps you interpret what those values say about the shape of your distribution.
-The explanations below use standard moment-based definitions and focus on practical interpretation rather than advanced theory.
+This calculator takes a sample of numeric data, computes the sample skewness and sample excess kurtosis, and helps you interpret what those values say about the shape of your distribution.
+The discussion below uses standard moment-based definitions and stays focused on practical reading of the results: what the inputs mean, how the formulas work, and how to decide whether the output suggests a roughly symmetric distribution, a long one-sided tail, or unusually heavy tails.

 Sample Skewness: Measuring Asymmetry

-Skewness quantifies how symmetric (or asymmetric) your data are around the mean.
+Skewness quantifies how symmetric, or asymmetric, your data are around the mean.
 A perfectly symmetric distribution has skewness equal to zero.
-When the right tail is longer or fatter than the left tail, the distribution is right-skewed (positive skewness).
-When the left tail is longer or fatter, it is left-skewed (negative skewness).
+When the right tail is longer or fatter than the left tail, the distribution is right-skewed and skewness is positive.
+When the left tail is longer or fatter, the distribution is left-skewed and skewness is negative.

 Sample Skewness Formula

-Let x1, …, xn be your sample of size n, with sample mean \bar{x} and sample standard deviation s.
-A commonly used definition of the (bias-adjusted) sample skewness is based on the third standardized moment:
+Let x1, …, xn be your sample of size n, with sample mean x̄ and sample standard deviation s.
+A commonly used definition of the bias-adjusted sample skewness is based on the third standardized moment:

 Sample Kurtosis: Measuring Tail Heaviness

 Kurtosis summarizes how heavy or light the tails of your distribution are compared with a normal distribution.
-It is based on the fourth standardized moment and is most often used in one of two forms:
+It is based on the fourth standardized moment.
+In this calculator, the reported value is excess kurtosis, which means the normal-distribution benchmark is 0 rather than 3.
+Positive excess kurtosis indicates heavier tails than normal, and negative excess kurtosis indicates lighter tails.

 Sample Kurtosis Formula

-With the same notation as above, a commonly used bias-adjusted sample kurtosis is:
+With the same notation as above, a commonly used bias-adjusted sample excess kurtosis is:

 Interpreting Skewness and Kurtosis Results

-There are no universal cutoffs for what counts as “high” or “low” skewness and kurtosis, but some rules of thumb are widely used in practice.
+There are no universal cutoffs for what counts as “high” or “low” skewness and kurtosis, but some rough rules of thumb are commonly used in practice.
+These are not laws of nature; they are shorthand guidelines that help you decide whether a dataset looks close enough to symmetric and normal-tailed for your purpose.

 Typical Interpretation Ranges